Camps -- Tahoe, Lake, Region (Calif. and Nev.)

 Found in 5 Collections and/or Records:

-Abstract Included are enrollment summaries and analysis, Cooperative Extension project plans and reports, leadership training programs, purchase and incorporation records for the 4-H camp at Lake Tahoe (called the Nevada State 4-H Institute and Exhibit), photographs, and publicity materials.
+Abstract Included are enrollment summaries and analysis, Cooperative Extension project plans and reports, leadership training programs, purchase and incorporation records for the 4-H camp at Lake Tahoe (called the Nevada State 4-H Institute and Exhibit), photographs, and publicity materials from 1918-1980.

 Identifier: AC 0601

 Abstract The collection is composed of videocassettes, compact disks, and 16mm film reels about National 4-H Council programming, the Lake Tahoe 4-H camp, regional Cooperative Extension System 4-H events, and marketing material.

 Abstract Violinist Harold "Rusty" Goddard was born in 1924 and obtained a B.A. and M.A. in music from the University of Colorado.
 The Harold Goddard Collection includes campus music performance programs, campus publications, correspondence,Lake Tahoe Music Camp material, issues of "Nevada Notes," and newspaper clippings (1960-1982).

 Overview In 1957, the University of Nevada Music Department held the first Lake Tahoe Music Camp Summer School program for 8th-12th grade students and music directors from Nevada, California, and other states.
 Starting in 1958, it was held at the 4-H campgrounds on the South Shore of Lake Tahoe in Stateline, Nevada.
 Lake Tahoe Music Camp was founded in 1957 as a Summer School program for 8th-12th grade students and music directors from Nevada, California, and other states.
 Collection contains one...

 Identifier: AC 0043